intuition-dev/intuDocs/managers/slides.md

 ### Agile Flash Teams

-- We leverage a worldwide and increasingly remote work culture of software development
+- We leverage a worldwide and increasingly remote work culture of software development.
 - We favour rapid iterations and asynchronous work.
-Leading to greatly decreased sprint times with timescales of hours instead of days
+Leading to greatly decreased sprint times with timescales of hours instead of days.

 ![70% center](images/52agile.png)